dmprofe/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

   // for falsy scenario returns undefined
 });
 ```

+> [!t] t: "for falsy scenario returns undefined" missleading
+>
+> - It refers to: "if non of the calls to the callback function returns
+>   true, arr.find() globally returns undefined.
+> - Note that the callback itself can return a truthy besides a literal
+>   true to indicate "found".
+And the rest of returned values (falsy),
+>   indicate a not found (yet).

 The function is called for elements of the array, one after another: